 A number of federal, state, and local agencies oversee BNL activities.
 In addition to external audits and oversight, the Laboratory has a comprehensive self-assessment program, as described in Chapter 2.
-In 2017, BNL was inspected by federal, state, or local regulators on 10 occasions.
+In 2018, BNL was inspected by federal, state, or local regulators on ten occasions.
 These inspections included:

-Air Compliance.
-In August, a NYSDEC inspector conducted a full compliance evaluation of regulatory emission sources including review of records.
-There were no findings.

-- Potable Water.
-In August, SCDHS collected samples and conducted its annual inspection of the BNL potable water system.
-Corrective actions for all identified deficiencies were established and communicated with SCDHS and are being addressed by the Laboratory's Energy & Utilities Division. - SPCC.
-In August, EPA performed a Field Inspection to evaluate BNL's SPCC Plan and its implementation and there were no deficiencies identified. - Sewage Treatment Plant.
-SCDHS conducts quarterly inspections of the Laboratory's STP to evaluate operations and sample the effluent.
+- Air Compliance.
+In July, a NYSDEC inspector was provided a facility tour of regulated emission sources at BNL.
+There were no findings. - Potable Water.
+In July, SCDHS collected samples and conducted its annual inspection of the BNL potable water system.
+Corrective actions for all identified deficiencies were established and communicated with SCDHS and are being addressed by the Laboratory's Energy & Utilities Division. - Sewage Treatment Plant.
+SCDHS conducts quarterly inspections of the Laboratory's STP to evaluate operations and sample the effluent for SPDES compliance.
 No performance or operational issues were identified.
-NYSDEC performed a surveillance inspection in November; there were no issues identified. - RCRA.
-In March, three inspectors from NYSDEC performed a two-day RCRA inspection and did not identify any concerns or violations.
-In September, EPA performed an unannounced RCRA Compliance inspection and did not identify any concerns or findings.
+SCDHS also visited the site in February and June 2018 to perform a SPDES inspection and collected samples from some permitted outfalls.
+No issues were identified.
+NYS-DEC did not perform a surveillance inspection at the STP in 2018. - RCRA.
+In April, two inspectors from EPA performed an unannounced RCRA Compliance inspection and did not identify any concerns or findings. - Clean Water Act.
+In August, two inspectors from EPA visited the site unannounced to discuss multiple TTA excursions at the SPDES Permitted Outfall 001 (STP).
+EPD staff provided a detailed summary of the issue, possible causes, corrective actions taken, and provided a tour of the STP.
+The inspectors were satisfied with the information provided and actions taken to date to address the issue.
+No findings were issued.